I decided to put Ayn Rand’s Atlas Shrugged on my reading list when I heard of it for the first time a few months ago (my culture isn’t Anglo-Saxon).

 1. You Are Responsible for Your Own Happiness

-Atlas Shrugged author Ayn Rand wrote novels to spread her philosophy that she calls objectivism.
+Atlas Shrugged author Ayn Rand wrote novels to spread her philosophy she calls objectivism.

-Rand explains that maximizing happiness is not about “traveling” or “retiring in your thirties”, but that it is about doing that which fulfills you the most — even if it’s difficult.
+Rand explains that maximizing happiness is not about “traveling” or “retiring in your thirties”, but that it is about doing the things that fulfill you the most — even if it’s difficult.

 In Atlas Shrugged, Rand tells the story of a group of people who relentlessly work at doing what they do best, experiencing considerable satisfaction along the way.